-• Avoid arc operations on parts with phosphate residues (anti-rust, cleaning preparations)-highly toxic phosphine may be produced.
+Avoid arc operations on parts with phosphate residues (anti-rust, cleaning preparations) highly toxic phosphine may be produced.

-To find the quantity and content of fumes and gases, you can take air samples.
+To find the quantity and content of fumes and gases, take air samples.
 By analyzing these samples, you can find out what respiratory protection you need.
 One recommended sampling method is to take air from inside the worker's helmet or from the worker's breathing zone.
-See AWS F1.1, Methods for Sampling and Analyzing Gases for Welding and Allied Processes, available from the American Welding Society, 550 N.W.
-Le Jeune Rd., Miami, FL 33126.
+See AWS F1.1, Method for Sampling Airborne Particulates Generated by Welding and Allied Processes, available from the AWS.